codejones-hub/plutus/doc/tutorials/contract-testing.rst

 that would permit an adversary to steal all the money:

- - The secret could be stored in plain text in the contract state, which is stored on the blockchain.
-The adversary could simply read the secret, and make a correct guess to steal the money.
+ - The secret could be stored in plain text in the contract state, instead of encrypted.
+The contract state is stored on the blockchain.
+The adversary could simply read the secret from the blockchain, and then make a correct guess to steal the money.

- - The secret might be stored in encrypted form on the blockchain, but ``Guess`` transactions might contain an *encrypted* guess, rather than a plain text guess.
+ - The secret might be stored in encrypted form on the blockchain, but ``Guess`` transactions might contain an *encrypted* guess, rather than a plain text guess (as they do in this implementation).
 Then the adversary could simply read the encrypted secret from the blockchain, and submit it in a guess transaction to steal the money.

 Neither of these bugs would be detected by our tests, nor is it clear how they could be.